mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 036 - Replace String Concatenations with Text Blocks/readme.md

 [Code Smell 243 - Concatenated Properties](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20243%20-%20Concatenated%20Properties/readme.md)

+# Context 💬

+String concatenation is a common source of code noise and maintenance frustration.

+When you piece together multi-line content using the + operator and manual escape sequences like \n or \", you create a fragmented version of the text that is difficult to read and even harder to edit.

+This "String Abuse" obscures the actual layout of the content, making it nearly impossible to visualize the final output without running the code.

+When you replace string concatenations with Text Blocks, you allow the code to look like the data it represents.

+Whether it's a JSON payload, an SQL query, or an HTML template, text blocks preserve the natural indentation and formatting of the content.

+This strengthens the Bijection by providing a one-to-one visual mapping between your implementation and the real-world document you are modeling, eliminating the need for translation layers and "Premature Optimization" of string building.

 # Steps 👣

 1. Identify multi-line string concatenations or strings with excessive escape sequences